osamaalmughanni/Kumiko/README.md

 ---

+## Contribution
+For major changes, please open an issue first to discuss what you would like to change.
+If you enjoy using Kumiko, consider making a <a href="https://liberapay.com/osamaalmughanni/donate" target="_blank">donation</a> or subscribing to our premium plans.

+Feel free to reach out to us at mail@getkumiko.com for any inquiries or feedback.

+---

 ## License

 This project is released under the terms of the End-User License Agreement (EULA).
 Please carefully read and understand the terms and conditions outlined in the EULA before using the app.
 You can find the full text of the EULA <a href="https://getkumiko.com/eula" target="_blank">here</a>.

+© 2023 Kumiko